AOMDiputacio/gatsby-starter-netlify-cms/src/data/tag-page.md

 ---
 dataKey: tagPage
+description: This is page description (SEO)
-coverImage: /img/xiaomi-pro2-dimensiones-plegado.png
+coverImage: /img/simple-image.jpg
-mainTitle: "{{tag}} Articles"
+mainTitle: '{{tag}} Articles'
 secondaryTitle: Do you want to know the pros and cons before buying?
 ---